sahil-time/leetcode/102_Binary_Tree_Level_Order_Traversal.md

 - Time = O(N) because we will traverse all N nodes
 - Space = O(N) because if it is a Perfect Binary Tree, there are N/2 leaves
 ```

+# Notes
+- `deque` is the best data-structure to add and delete elements at the edges
+- Very useful for BST problems
+- Available in both C++ and Python3